 Thank you all very much for your patience while I’ve been ill.
 It turns out that your patience is quite fitting, because today our March of Kindness assignment will involve determining the subtle difference between patience and tolerance.

-Maybe that value is that they’re the clerk at the store and we need their help to purchase something that has value to us, or maybe it’s a co-worker whose advice you value and so you offer to look after their dog while they’re away.
+Maybe that value is that they’re the clerk at the store and we need their help to purchase something that has value to us.
+Or maybe it’s a co-worker whose advice you value and so you offer to look after their dog while they’re away.

-Because we start from a position of goodwill, we tend to use the word patience for situations we deem as reasonable.
-We begin to use the word tolerance once we feel we’re extending past what is reasonable or, in other words, past the point where the other person’s value has run out in proportion to the request being made.
+Since we start from a position of goodwill, we tend to use the word ‘patience’ for situations we deem as reasonable.
+We begin to use the word ‘tolerance’ once we feel we’re extending past what is reasonable or, in other words, past the point where the other person’s value has run out in proportion to the request being made.

-The reasons don’t matter much; maybe we have unpleasant history between us, or maybe they’re just in a group we’ve defined as undeserving of our patience, but when people have no deposits in our patience bank then they are immediately borrowing from our tolerance account.
+The reasons don’t matter much; maybe we have unpleasant history between us, or maybe they’re just in a group we’ve defined as undeserving of our patience, but when people have no deposits in our bank of patience, then they are immediately borrowing from our tolerance account.
 This form of kindness is more dangerous to us, like an unsecured loan; where we’re unsure–even suspicious–about ever being paid back.

-When we use tolerance we’re no longer investing in value we will receive ourselves, tolerance is an investment in the Bank of Karma.
+When we use tolerance we’re no longer investing in the value we will receive ourselves, tolerance is an investment in the Bank of Karma.
 That’s when –instead of believing in an individual manifestation of a person– we believe that the fundamental oneness of the universe is expansive, or “good.”

 There’s a lot of us, so if we each just take one bit of negativity and, instead of offering it to the world, we hold it back out of a sense of kindness and tolerance, then we will absolutely have made the world a better place.
-That’s where we all want to live, and the March of Kindness is about helping us get there.
+After all, that’s where we all want to live, and the March of Kindness is about helping us get there.
 Thank you for participating in our collective journey.